noahdsouza/CVPaint/README.md

 $ cd CVPaint/code/
 $ python3 CVPaint.py
 ```
-note: t`CVPaint` is only compatible with python3
+note: `CVPaint` is only compatible with python3

 ### For more information, please visit:
 _Website:_